reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 ## Sources Of Arguments

-JUnit5 provides a few source annotations Following sub-sections provide an overview and an example for the same.
+JUnit5 offers a number of source annotations.
+The following sections provide a brief overview and an example for some of these annotations.

 ### @ValueSource